payabvashlab/SlicerDeid/README.md

 - Step 4: Blurring Facial Features with Morphology-Based Image Processing The kernel size of 20 pixels determines how much fat is removed

+# Install Slicer module
+1. Drag and drop a folder "codeXXX" to the Slicer application window.

+2. Select "Add Python scripted modules to the application" in the popup window, and click OK.

+3. Select which modules to add to load immediately and click Yes.

+4. The selected modules will be immediately loaded, installed in all libraries, and made available.
+Run by in Modules/Utilities/Head CT Deidentification

+# Uninstall Slicer module
+1. Select menu Edit/Application Setting

+2. In Modules, Select Module Path and Arrow on the right to remove

+3. Select Remove

+4. Click Ok and Restart Slicer

 # Run:
 1. Select Dicom Folder